MohamedMagdyMohamed/Creating-An-Api-With-Postgresql-And-Express/README.md

 - Jasmine.

 ## Install
-This project requires node packages like: (Typescript, Express, Eslint, Prettier, Express, and Dotenv) install them via `npm run install`.
+This project requires node packages like: (Typescript, Express, Eslint, Prettier, Express, and Dotenv) install them via `npm i`.
 And also you need to install the postgress database, you can install it from their official website https://www.postgresql.org/

 ## Run